acoli-repo/germhist/README.md

 ### [`YCOE/`](YCOE): The York-Toronto-Helsinki Parsed Corpus of Old English prose (YCOE)

-This is a corpus of Old English, not historical German, but it has been included in analysis workflows as external data.
-Note that for legal reasons, we provide neither the corpus nor a build script, but an analysis workflow.
+Note that for legal reasons, we provide neither the corpus nor a build script, but an analysis workflow only, as well as its results.
+For replication, please acquire the corpus.

   - Old English (600-1150), prose
   - 1.5 million tokens (multiple genres)
   - annotation layers:
     - POS: semiautomated (?)
     - PARSE: semiautomated (?), annotations and extraction corresponds to those of ENHG

+### [`iswoc/`](iswoc): ISWOC corpus, Old English subcorpus

+Syntactically annotated open source edition of 5 major OE texts.
+Overlaps with YCOE, but uses a different schema.
+Pipeline and query identical to PROIEL.

+    - Old English
+    - 28.000 tokens (different genres)
+    - annotation layers:
+      - POS, INFL, LEMMA: semiautomated (?)
+      - HEAD/EDGE: semiautomated, according to the PROIEL/ISWOC schema

 ### [`icepahc/`](icepahc): IcePaHC v.0.9